Have you been worried about an older person’s memory or thinking abilities?

 - An objective assessment of the older person’s memory and thinking skills.

-- This is done through some form of standardized office-based test.
+- This best done through some form of short standardized office-based test, such as the Mini-Cog.

 - Clinicians can also document their impressions and observations based on talking to the older person.
 (Did the person seem confused?
 Paranoid?
 Repetitive?
 Tangential?
 Was the person able to answer detailed questions?)